cirosantilli/networking-cheat/xinetd.md

 A service is something provided by a server on a certain identifier such as a IP/port/protocol or UNIX socket.

-Services can be either builtint into xinetd (internal services), or provided by some executable which xinetd accesses.
+Services can be either built-in into xinetd (internal services), or provided by some executable which xinetd accesses.

 The concept of service has POSIX support via functions such as `getservbyname`, however POSIX does not specify which programs shall make the services available.

 In Linux, services are listed under: `cat /etc/services`.

-## configuration
+## Configuration

 The conf file is `/etc/xinetd.conf`, which usually includes those inside `/etc/xinetd.d/` to enable/disable certain services.

 Services may come turned off by default so as to not interfere with existing network configurations.

-For example, supposing you have `/etc/xinetd.d/daytime` included from `/etc/xinetd.conf`. ddit that file to turn the service on:
+For example, supposing you have `/etc/xinetd.d/daytime` included from `/etc/xinetd.conf`.
+Edit that file to turn the service on:

     sudo vim /etc/xinetd.d/daytime